ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 mounting a movable device but don't know it's device name. `sudo fdisk -l /dev/sda` for example, the command can tell some detailed info about the device, such as file system type.
 NOTE command needs root's prevelige.
+- `vim --version | grep clipboard` It can tell whether vim is able to transfer data with clipboard. `sudo apt-get install vim-gnome` in ubuntu can enhance vim with the abiltiy.

 ## Search and Replace